Parts & Accessories

 Towing with a 7ft wide caravan

-To start and to put into context, the motorway where we live is in dire condition.
-Lane 1 has some incredible ruts and grooves where the HGVs trundle back and forth.
-The soft ground beneath the carriageway has created these tramlines that I’ve always had an issue with.
+To start, and to put it into context, the motorway where we live is in pretty dire condition.
+Lane 1 has some incredible ruts and grooves where HGVs trundle back and forth, and the soft ground beneath has created these tramlines that I’ve always had an issue with.

 Wider towing mirrors are essential when towing an 8ft caravan.